spotinst/help/src/docs/ocean/getting-started/gke.md

 # Connect an Existing GKE Cluster

-Ocean is a managed infrastructure service for Kubernetes that automatically adjusts infrastructure capacity and size to meet the needs of pods, containers, and applications.

-In this procedure, you will connect an existing GKE cluster to Ocean using the [Spot Console](http://console.spotinst.com/).
+This topic describes connecting an existing GKE cluster to Ocean using the [Spot Console](http://console.spotinst.com/).

 ## Prerequisites

-- [Connect your GCP project to Spot](connect-your-cloud-provider/gcp-project).
-If you have done this already, go on to the next step.
-If you don't have a GCP project, go to the [Manage Resources](https://console.cloud.google.com/cloud-resource-manager?_ga=2.24189306.-1955943244.1544264785) page.
+- [Connect](connect-your-cloud-provider/gcp-project) your GCP project to Spot.
+If you don't have a GCP project, see [Manage Resources](https://console.cloud.google.com/cloud-resource-manager?_ga=2.24189306.-1955943244.1544264785).
 - Ensure that billing is enabled for your project: Learn how to [enable billing](https://cloud.google.com/billing/docs/how-to/modify-project).
 - Ensure that you have enabled the Google Kubernetes Engine API: Enable the [GKE API](https://console.cloud.google.com/apis/library/container.googleapis.com?q=kubernetes%20engine&_ga=2.13270391.-1955943244.1544264785).

-## Getting Started
+## Access the Cluster Creation Wizard

-In the Spot Console's left menu, click **Ocean > Cloud Clusters** and then click **Create Cluster**.
+1. In the left menu of the Spot Console, click **Ocean > Cloud Clusters**.
+2. Click **Create Cluster**.

 <img src="/ocean/_media/gke-create-cluster.png" />

 ## Step 1: General

-1. In the General page, enter a Cluster Name and the Location Type and click the Region where the cluster runs.
+1. Enter a Cluster Name and the Location Type and click the Region where the cluster runs.
    * Cluster Name is the name of the Ocean entity to create.
 We recommend giving a cluster you import the same name as the original GKE cluster.
 This will make it easier to identify related entities in each system.
    * Location Type can be either Zonal or Regional.
 2. Select the GKE cluster from which to import the configuration.